 Skip to content

-PowerShell profiles are scripts that run at the start of a PowerShell session and are an effective way to establish persistence on a system.
+PowerShell profiles are scripts that run at the start of a PowerShell session.
+They can be leveraged to establish persistence on a system.

-PowerShell supports several profile scripts that can be configured to execute automatically every time PowerShell starts.
+PowerShell supports several profile scripts that execute automatically whenever PowerShell starts.
 The most commonly targeted for persistence is the All Users profile, which affects every user on the system.

 $PROFILE | Select-Object *

-2. This will list all profile paths, including the AllUsersAllHosts profile, which is typically located at:
+2. This will display all profile paths, including the AllUsersAllHosts profile, which is typically located at:

 C:\Windows\System32\WindowsPowerShell\v1.0\profile.ps1

-By default, execution of PowerShell scripts may be disabled (Restricted Execution Policy).
-You need to ensure scripts can be executed.
+By default, PowerShell script execution may be disabled (Restricted Execution Policy).
+You need to confirm scripts can be executed.

 1. Check the current execution policy: